 - Be suspicious of any email from senders you don’t know, or that seems out of character for the sender.
 Verify that the sender is actually who they appear to be before clicking on any links or attachments.

-- Any request for money or goods is bound to be fraudulent.
+- Be cautious of financial requests.
+Any request for money or goods is bound to be fraudulent.
 If it claims to be from a campus member, contact them or their office to verify first, or check with Information Security.

-- Verify the URL of any link before you click it by hovering your cursor over the link and examining the URL.
+- Verify links and URLs.
+You should verify links before clicking them by hovering your cursor over the link and examining the URL.
 If you don’t recognize the URL, don’t click it.

 - Never open attachments unless they are from someone you know or are otherwise expected.

 - Delete any suspicious emails, before opening them if possible.

 - Don’t enter your username and password (especially your University NetID) to access any website.
 If you are not 100% sure its a valid site, don't enter your information.
 In particular, you should be suspicious of email messages that have links to sites that ask you to use your University NetID and password to log in.

 - Keep your computer software updated and patched.
 Setting up automatic updates is recommend where possible including for antivirus software.